jasonwhite/button/README.md

 A build system that aims to be correct, scalable, and *elegantly simple*.

-Note that this is *not* also a package manager.

 ## "Ugh!
 Another build system?
 [Why?!][relevant xkcd]"

 [relevant xkcd]: https://xkcd.com/927/

 Because, of the hundreds of build systems out there, the vast majority of them are pretty terrible.
-They tend to suffer from a set of common ailments:
+They tend to suffer from a common set of ailments:

  * They don't do correct incremental builds.
  * They don't correctly track changes to the build description.